deltafi/deltafi/CHANGELOG/unreleased/delete-metadata.md

 # Changes on branch `delete-metadata`
 Document any changes on this branch here.
 ### Added
-- Transform and Load actions can delete metadata.
+- Transform and Load actions can delete metadata

 ### Changed
 -